Swarmops/Swarmops/README.md

 Detailed install instructions
 -----------------------------

-This is the exact install procedure for a two-server setup -- you could also install on one and the same server:
+This is the exact install procedure for a two-server setup.
+Two separate servers are strongly recommended for production use; for testing and evaluation, they can be one and the same machine.

 1. Create two clean Ubuntu Xenial or Debian Stretch machines.
 Call them _backend_ and _frontend._ They can be in different firewall zones.
 Install mysql-server on the backend (or on a third server).